 Knowing how much you can afford for your car is an important first step.
-Make a simple budget by writing down what you earn in a month, and all of your expenses.
-This will allow you to figure out how much you can afford for your new car.
-You'll need to budget for a 10% down payment, your monthly car payment, car insurance, gasoline and routine maintenance.
+Make a simple budget by writing down what you earn in a month and all of your expenses.
+This will allow you to figure out how much you can afford to spend on a car.
+You'll need to budget for a 10% down payment, your monthly car payment, car insurance, gasoline, and routine maintenance.